People need to make their own choices. You can’t force people to make the right ones.posted about 4 years ago

 This action is great in that it wakes people up from the illusion that this is not a serious issue.
 However, the only way this issue can be solved is if we take a multidisciplinary approach involving a concerted effort from everyone; from policy-makers in DC to teachers, to food franchises to parents all around the US.
 Education should be key and should focus on on healthy eating, portion control, explanation for health risks to obesity and ways to prevent chronic illnesses in our children.

-It’s a very complex issue that is not so black and white, but I am glad that attention is brig brought to this real serious issue.posted over 3 years ago
+It’s a very complex issue that is not so black and white, but I am glad that attention is brig brought to this real serious issue.posted about 4 years ago

 Make Her Feel Welcome with Chic Points